- Why do I need to assign an ISBN to my Book?

 An ISBN is only needed for retail distribution to sites other than Lulu.com.
 Since some of our print book formats and sizes do not qualify for retail distribution, they are also ineligible to receive an ISBN.
 For a list of book formats that qualify for retail distribution and an ISBN, see What Products are Eligible for Retail Distribution.

-Can I purchase my own ISBN?
+Where can I get my own ISBN?

 If you choose not to use a Free Lulu ISBN and you are a resident of the United States, Lulu can purchase an ISBN on your behalf using your publishing information.